-Syndicate capacity in the hands of corporate members comes within the intellectual property tax regime in Part 8 of Corporation Tax Act 2009.
+Syndicate capacity in the hands of corporate members comes within the intellectual property tax regime in Schedule 29 of Finance Act 2002.
 Accordingly, any disposal of capacity will give rise to a trading receipt or deduction.
 In broad terms, the profit or loss to be brought into account for tax will generally be the proceeds of the sale less the cost of the capacity, as reduced by any tax deductions previously given.
-There may be reliefs available that could be used to mitigate any taxable credits (for example, roll-over reliefs), however these reliefs are complex and subject to various conditions and requirements, and as such, corporate members should seek professional advice based on their own facts and circumstances.
+If the proceeds are reinvested in a qualifying asset under the new intellectual property tax regime the taxable amount may be rolled into the new asset providing certain conditions are met, so deferring the taxable receipt that would otherwise arise.